slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 3735228685074715981405515645441545414621612408569050452885728516384378329292
 ```

-We can test how many tries it takes on average to get a specific value (2 for example):
+Some numbers repeat multiple times which is very unusual.
+I can test how many tries it takes on average to get a specific value (2 for example):

 ```python
 import random